skiphansen/pano_progfpga/README.md

 progfpga provides a fast and easy way to load your latest creation on to a Pano device for whatever reason.

-Warning: No known images other than the original Pano Logic image implement Pano's protocol so this is a one way update.
-There is no way to recover the Pano without a JTAG or SPI programmer after flashing a new image.
+**Warning:** No known images other than the original Pano Logic image implement Pano's protocol so this is a one way update unless you install an image such as [panog2_ldr](https://github.com/skiphansen/panog2_ldr) which supports future updates or use a JTAG programmer.

 ## What is a Pano Logic device and why do I care?